zkEra Finance (ZKE) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 zkEra Finance Historical Price

-According to the latest data gathered on zkEra Finance live price page, the current price of zkEra Finance is 0.00497425USD.
-The circulating supply of zkEra Finance(ZKE) is 1.60M ZKE , giving it a market capitalization of $7.99K.
+According to the latest data gathered on zkEra Finance live price page, the current price of zkEra Finance is 0.00503279USD.
+The circulating supply of zkEra Finance(ZKE) is 1.60M ZKE , giving it a market capitalization of $8.07K.

 - 24-hour0.00%$ --$ --$ --